 Adopt programming guidelines (preferably augmented by static analysis) that restrict pointer conversions.
 For example, consider the rules itemized above from JSF AV [15], CERT C [11], Hatton [18], or MISRA C [12].

 Other means of assurance might include proofs of correctness, analysis with tools, verification techniques, or other methods.

+Use other means of assurance such as proofs of correctness, analysis with tools, verification techniques, or other methods to check that pointer conversions do not lead to later undefined behaviour.

 6.12.6 Implications for standardization